Do you need some inspiration for your gluten-free baking or simply want to experiment with sorghum flour, which is a great substitute for wheat flour?

 Is sorghum flour gluten-free?

-Sorghum is one of the four gut-healthy grains that are both gluten-free and lectin-free, which makes it a healthy addition to a modern diet.
+Sorghum is one of the four gut-healthy grains that are both naturally gluten-free and lectin-free, which makes it a healthy addition to a modern diet.
 The other three grains are millet, fonio, and teff.

 Is sorghum flour healthy?